The Differences Between Psychiatry and Psychology

 Whether you have an appointment with a psychology provider or a psychiatry professional, your visit will likely start with a discussion about your symptoms.
 Depending on your history, the provider may ask you to complete assessments that help them make diagnoses.
 After talking about your history and symptoms, the professional can make recommendations within their respective fields.

-At Florida Behavioral Health, we connect patients to professionals in the fields of both psychology and psychiatry.
+At LifeStance Health, we connect patients to professionals in the fields of both psychology and psychiatry.
 Contact us today to make an appointment with either or both types of providers.